Profitable Stonefruit Research

 On this page:

-The project is developing profitable management strategies for summerfruit growers associated with temporal and spatial variation in crop load, fruit quality (fruit number per tree, fruit size and colour), and labour use efficiency.
+This project is developing profitable management strategies for summerfruit growers associated with temporal and spatial variation in crop load, fruit quality (fruit number per tree, fruit size and colour), and labour use efficiency.

-Scans of commercial orchard blocks will provide ‘real world’ examples of spatial data on crop load, fruit size, fruit colour, yield and tree vigour and size.
+Scans of commercial orchard blocks provide ‘real world’ examples of spatial data on crop load, fruit size, fruit colour, yield and tree vigour and size.

 AgTech trialled for measurements in the orchard: